witchessabath/mkdocs/docs/CutiePi.md

 # CutiePi

-Here you can find all the projects I did or am currently working on with my little Raspberry Pi 2B+, aka "CutiePi"!
+Here you can find all the projects I did or am currently working on with my little Raspberry Pi, aka "CutiePi"!
 I am currently running most of them as Docker Containers, but this page is dedicated to the bare metal installs.

 ## Operating System & Troubleshooting